aarroyoc/gajse/README.md

 Graphic Adventure JavaScript Engine

 ##Introduction
-GAJSE is a library for create graphic adventures in a GrimE like style that runs on your browser.
+GAJSE is a JavaScript library used to create graphic adventures in a real 3D environment that runs on your browser.
 It runs on all modern browsers and it has a lot of features.

+##Features

+ * Resource system with cache
+ * Easy to learn API
+ * Complete, real 3D engine thanks to Three.js
+ * Load JSON, Collada and OBJ models via Three.js
+ * Translations API (via i18next)
+ * Positional audio
+ * Integrated collision engine
+ * Cutscenes API
+ * Simple conversation format
+ * Custom HUD in SVG
+ * Items API
+ * Characters API
+ * Integration with node
+ * Text-2-Speech availible with meSpeak
+ * Support for keyboard input, mouse input and touch input

 ##Installation
 GAJSE is availible on npm.
 Do the following for use it on a project.